rewtnull/kernel-changelog-shell-parser/README.md

 	  it displays a commit by hash

-	Changelogs older than v3.x use a different format so any optional arguments will be ignored for these, so the entire changelog will be displayed.
+	Changelogs older than v3.x use a different format so any optional arguments will be ignored for these, and the entire changelog will be displayed.

 ARGUMENTS